plaidml/plaidml/designs/RFC - Network Setup Teardown Optimization.md

 if we coalesce `comp.wait` operations into subsequent operations that depend on the values touched by the `comp.wait`;
 we can also optimize a bit by eliminating redundant memory transfers.

-(Note that since we don't have information about which values are kernel inputs and which are kernel outputs, kernels reading the same data will be forced to serialize; fixing this is an important optimization, but not one we're considering in this document).
+(Note that we can analyze the kernel code to determine which values are inputs and outputs, so that kernels reading the same data aren't forced to serialize, and we can elide readbacks of constant inputs.)

 With our example code, this produces: